KEITH D. GREENBERG, ESQ.

 • Speaker, “ADR Professionals and Social Media – Considerations Regarding Disclosure,” Teleseminar, Association for Conflict Resolution – Workplace Section, January 23, 2015

-• Speaker, “The Intersection of Arbitrator Disclosure and Social Media,” Labor and Employment Relations Association – Maryland Chapter, October 22, 2014
+• Speaker, “The Intersection of Arbitrator Disclosure and Social Media,” LERA – Maryland Chapter, October 22, 2014

 • Moderator, “Bargaining Without Budgets,” Federal Sector Labor and Employment Law Committee Mid-Winter Meeting, ABA Section of Labor and Employment Law, February 11, 2014

-• Co-Instructor, Labor and Employment Arbitration and Mediation, The George Washington University Law School, Fall 2013
+• Co-Instructor, Labor & Employment Arbitration & Mediation, The George Washington University Law School, Fall 2013

 CURRICULUM VITAE